SegzAyo/Shop_Bata/README.md

 * __Search engine__ This can be used to filter down to specific results as it returns search inputs that matches either product name, description or category.
 The search engine is featured on all the pages of the website.

+ * __footer__ is also featured on all the pages of the site, which cantains links to other parts of the website.
+Aslo contained in the footer is the contact information of the Shop Bata.

  * __Product page__ This is where all the products are displayed, with the most recent listed on the top of the product page.
  Each product is displayed in a card that features the product image, price and brand, the product images are links to the selected product on a click, opening the selected product page for more details about the product.
 On the selected